 Estella and Pip go for a walk in the garden outside, but it doesn't go so well for Pip.
 Estella can't remember any of the stories he tells her about their encounters when they were little.

-Pip is scared, but tries to change the subject by proclaiming that he doesn’t believe Estella when she tells him she doesn’t have a heart.
-She tells him he’s a silly boy.
+Pip tries to pretend he's not scared by saying he doesn't believe Estella is heartless, and she tells him that he's a silly boy.

 She tells Pip that she built Estella to be loved and to break hearts.